WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-15-create-vpc-connection-between-azure-and-timescale.md

 ### Retrieve the VPC Project ID

-works because only 1 VPC per region --> replace timescale-azure-switzerland-north with your location if you are not using Switzerland North.
-The project ID is always 36 characters long, as far as I know
+The following code works because there is only 1 VPC per region.
+Note to replace timescale-azure-switzerland-north with your location if you are not using Switzerland North.
+The project ID is always 36 characters long, as far as I know.

 <script src="https://gist.github.com/WolfgangOfner/d3efc30bc211516b1786feb2b3a0a43d.js"></script>